88-degrees/Book-of-Changes/appendix03s2.md

 ###### p.
 401

-quality (as being in even places), but their positions (with respect to the fifth line) are different, and their value is not the same; but the second is the object of much commendation, and the fourth the subject of many apprehensions,--from its nearness (to that line).
+quality (as being in even places), but their positions (with respect to the fifth line) are different, and their value is not the same; but the second is the object of much commendation, and the fourth the subject of many apprehensions, -- from its nearness (to that line).
 But for a line in a place of weakness it is not good to be far (from the occupant of the place of strength), and what its subject should desire in such a case is (merely) to be without blame.
 The advantage (here) is in (the second line) being in the central place.

-62. The third and fifth lines are of the same quality, (as being in odd places), but their positions are different; and the (occupant of) the third meets with many misfortunes, while the occupant of the fifth achieves much merit:--this arises from one being in the noble position and the other in the mean.
+62. The third and fifth lines are of the same quality, (as being in odd places), but their positions are different; and the (occupant of) the third meets with many misfortunes, while the occupant of the fifth achieves much merit: -- this arises from one being in the noble position and the other in the mean.
 Are they occupied by the symbol of weakness?
 There will be peril.
 By that of strength?
 There will be victory.

 ###### p.
 402